johnwbyrd/mame/docs/source/techspecs/zbc.rst

 The ZBC system uses C++ templates to eliminate code duplication.
-A single template class (``zbc_state``) is instantiated for each CPU type, with compile-time customization of load address, clock speed, and video RAM placement.
+A single template class (``zbc_state``) is instantiated for each CPU type, with compile-time customization of clock speed and video RAM placement.
 CPU-specific initialization (reset vectors, exception tables) is handled via template specialization.

 The ``DEFINE_ZBC`` macro generates complete machine variants from a single line, creating unique classes and registering them with MAME.